-Chances are you still have an excess of snow and whiskey around the house after the winter storm, so here’s a handy cocktail recipe that utilizes both from Room 11 partner Dan Searing.
-The spirits specialist gave us his formula for the West Virginia Snow Cone, which combines bourbon and a cup of the cold stuff for an easy, post-blizzard drink.
+Chances are you have some whiskey on the home bar come winter, so here’s a handy cocktail recipe from The Punch Bowl author Dan Searing.
+The spirits specialist and Room 11 (now closed) partner gave us his formula for “the West Virginia Snow Cone,” which combines bourbon and a cup of (clean!) snow for an easy blizzard drink.

 Dan Searing’s West Virginia Snow Cone